 Focus of Existing Content

 MegaJoule.org is designed to contain information about all sorts of energy technologies and resources.
-For now, its focus includes depth in a few areas, notably a focus on the cost and performance of photovoltaics and advanced batteries.Graphing Engine
+For now, its focus includes depth in a few areas, notably a focus on the cost and performance of photovoltaics and advanced batteries.

-Figure 6: Capital Cost per Energy of Batteries for Electric Vehicles
+Additional estimates are being added regularly.
+If you have requests for specific top areas for which you would like estimates, or, even better, wish to provide estimates, please contact us.

+Graphing Engine

+The Graphing tab provides facilities to select estimates for a given metric and technology and to generate charts of how estimates from selected sources change over time.
+It is implemented in Lumina's Analytica software.